cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 ## Abstract

 ## Introduction

+> "And He has set up on the earth mountains standing firm, lest it should shake
+> with you"
+>
+> *The Holy Qur'an*, 15:16

 Stress is of fundamental importance to many processes in the earth.
 During deformation, both the isotropic (pressure) and anisotropic (shear) components of stress exert control on the deformation state of the earth at any point in